whyboris/Video-Hub-App/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Report a bug to help us improve the project
+about: Report a bug in VHA
 title: "[BUG] "
 labels: bug
 assignees: ""